benol5en/benolsen.com/README.md

 Personal portfolio site for Ben Olsen.

-After nearly two decades of traditional web hosting, this site has finally moved to a modern static deployment via Cloudflare Pages.
+After maintaining this site on traditional web hosting since 2003, it has finally moved to a modern static deployment via Cloudflare Pages.

 ## Stack